 • Three (3) to five (5) confidential letters of recommendation from leading scholars

-Qualified candidates should hold a Ph.D. degree or its equivalent, have an established publication record, and hold promise as a productive scholar.
+Qualified candidates should hold a Ph.D. degree or its equivalent, have an established publication record, and demonstrate strong potential as productive scholars.
 Candidates are generally five (5) to ten (10) years beyond the Ph.D. degree.
-They are expected to resume pre-existing full-time appointments at highly regarded institutions or universities upon completion of the National Fellows program.
-Hoover National Fellows receive financial support solely on the merits of their proposed research and scholarly record, irrespective of pre-existing support.
+They are expected to resume pre-existing full-time appointments at highly regarded institutions or universities upon completion of the National Fellows Program.

 The Hoover Institution is an equal employment opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, protected veteran status, or any other characteristic protected by law.
 The Hoover Institution welcomes applications from all who would bring additional dimensions to its mission.